 Adkins' exploration of '90s fiddle tunes brought us this sometimes overlooked album cut about the one who didn't just get away -- she took the truck!

 Adkins can fully unravel a good analogy in song, as heard on this tune that likens the dating game to baseball.
 Plus, its music video is a real hoot.
-Definitely check out the lead single form 2006 album, Dangerous Man.
+It's the lead single from 2006 album Dangerous Man.

 6. "Tough People Do"